Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

           - Returns: None

       - main(): void
-          - Runs the bot with above methods
+          - Runs the bot with the above methods
           - Pre-conditions: None
           - Parameters: None
           - Returns: None
 ## Database
-    Class Purpose: To create a database of users with data about their performance within a specific langauge.
+    Class Purpose: To create a database of users with data about their performance within a specific language.

     Data Fields: None